UdaySutradhar/SharkTank/README.md

 ⚙️ Configuration

-1. Open SharkTank_Final_Update.py.
+1. Open Main.py.

 2. The code is pre-configured to look for an audio file named pitch3.wav.

 -> Ensure your audio recording is in the same folder as the script.

--> Rename your file to pitch3.wav.
+-> You can Rename your file to pitch2.wav or pitch1.wav as required.

 3. API Key: The script is currently set up with a Google Gemini API key.
 If you wish to use your own, replace the value in os.environ["GOOGLE_API_KEY"].